-For employees aged 21 and older, the holiday allowance is always at least the amount of the statutory minimum holiday allowance.
+For employees, the holiday allowance is always at least the amount of the statutory minimum holiday allowance.
 This minimum is pro rata for part-time employees.
-For employees under the age of 21, a deduction in accordance with the percentages that apply to the statutory minimum youth wage is applied to determine the minimum holiday allowance.
-See Article 16(2) of the Minimum Wage and Minimum Holiday Allowance Act.

 If the employment has lasted shorter than the calendar year, the holiday allowance is paid pro rata.